kennedyr/OSSM-hardware/README.md

    - The OSSM will work with small power supplies, but will be limited on maximum force.
    - Ensure the power supply is fully enclosed and shielded to avoid cross talk from electromagnetic interference (like a laptop power supply).
    - Ensure the power supply has the correct approvals for your location - This really helps ensure performance as well!
 (UL, CE, etc.)
+   - Purchase a good quality PSU such as a Meanwell.
+   - Meanwell PSU suitable for the OSSM uses a R7B DIN plug.
+Don't forget to add a DIN to 2.1mm adapter from Meanwell to your cart.

 8) **Metric Hex Cap Screws** :
    [Amazon - CA & US](https://www.amazon.ca/Comdox-500pcs-Socket-Screws-Assortment/dp/B06XQLTLHP)